johi/silex-demo/README.md

 In order to see the app in your browser visit [http://127.0.0.1:8081](http://127.0.0.1:8081)

 In order to see that a mail has been sent visit [http://127.0.0.1:8085](http://127.0.0.1:8085)

+Since the local app folder is mounted in the virtual machine and due to simplicity in evaluating the demo the subscription.log file is placed in <installdir>/silex-demo/app/log/subscription.log

+Enjoy the demo, I hope you like it :-)